-However, yesterday I had the pleasure of watching Hugh Jackman visit Martha Stewart on a replay of her show on tv, and, as handsome and charming as he is, I was distracted by the banana bread.
+However, I once had the pleasure of watching Hugh Jackman visit Martha Stewart on a replay of her show on tv, and, as handsome and charming as he is, I was distracted by the banana bread.

 It was simple.
 No trendy additions.
 No unusual techniques or fancy names.
 It was just banana bread.